Our clever combination of liposomal CBD and Melatonin, safely and effectively contributes to a faster sleep initiation

 Limitations of current CBD and Melatonin products

 CBD is completely insoluble in water, poorly dissolves in alcohol and only dissolves well in oil.
-Indeed, most products on the market are oil solutions of CBD.
-While this seems a logic choice, as a matter of fact the use of oils for formulating CBD supplements is far from ideal.
 To be optimally absorbed in the intestines, CBD must be presented as individual molecules to the intestinal epithelial cells responsible for uptake of nutrients.
 In theory products with oily solutions could achieve this, but in practice the break up of an oil by the intestinal fluid and the process of dispersing it into tiny droplets ready for absorption is not straightforward and there are reports of poor bioavailability and high variability in uptake of CBD from oil products .
 Although melatonin is more soluble the bioavailability of oral melatonin is still relatively low.
-This is due to high first-pass clearance in the liver and low absorption in the gastrointestinal tract [16,17].
-Thus, there is a clear need for a product that leads to improved absorption of both actives combined.
+This is due to high first-pass clearance in the liver and low absorption in the gastrointestinal tract [5, 6].
+Thus, there is a clear need for a product that leads to improved absorption of both active ingredients combined.

-Our liposomal CBD & Melatonin supplement is a superior version of a CBD and melatonin combination supplement.
+Our liposomal CBD & Melatonin supplement makes improved absorption in the gut possible.
 Liposomes are small, carefully designed phospholipid vesicles that form very stable dispersions in water .
 The phospholipids constitute a bilayer structure in which the CBD and melatonin molecules can be safely kept dissolved, protecting them from degradative enzymes .
-In addition, liposomes are more easily absorbed by intestinal epithelial cells compared to non-carrier formulations [20,21].
+In addition, liposomes are more easily absorbed by intestinal epithelial cells compared to non-carrier formulations [9, 10].